Sponsorship Levels

 Major Events Include:

-Opening Ceremonies & Scholarship Gala honoring the 39th Kyoto Prize laureates.
-Presentation of six Kyoto Prize Symposium Scholarships valued up to $10,000 to high school recipients from San Diego and Tijuana.
+Opening Ceremonies & Scholarship Gala honoring the annual Kyoto Prize laureates.
+Presentation of the Kyoto Prize Symposium Scholarships valued up to $10,000 to high school recipients from San Diego and Tijuana.